Otemba/paypal-to-eth/mining/README.md

 ![The calculation](https://raw.githubusercontent.com/Otemba/paypal-to-eth/master/images/theCalculation.png)
 Image: calc and payment offer transparency over the offered prices and costs
 ## Staging the development process
 We suggest that you start in test mode on Ropsten and skip the slow PayPal dialog in stage one.
-When you are done and want to see the payment in practice, then please contact us for a sandbox account with PayPal.
-The security concept of PayPal
+When you are done and want to see the payment in practice, then please contact us for a sandbox and a production account with PayPal.
+The security concept of PayPal forces that you tell us from which server you wil your pages.

 ### If you did not find the time to read all that stuff
 Otemba offers a ready to use CORS enabled REST server that offers the payment processing and mining via PayPal for new or existing contracts in Ethereum.
 That means that you do not need to implement a backend.